Balaji-B-GIT/Balaji-B-GIT/ReadMe.md

 # 💫 About Me:
-🔭 I’m MCA graduate, searching for a job.<br>🌱 I’m currently learning Python full stack.<br>🎮 Also play video games.
+🔭 I’m an MCA graduate, searching for a job.<br>🌱 I’m currently learning Python full stack.<br>🎮 Also play video games.

 ## 🌐 Socials: